andres20980/kasten-docs/docs/install.md

 ## Install Configure

-Veeam Kasten supports encryption for data and metadata stored in an object store or an NFS file store (e.g., for cross-cloud snapshot migration) via the use of the AES-256-GCM encryption algorithm.
+Veeam Kasten supports encryption for data and metadata stored in an object store or an NFS/SMB file store (e.g., for cross-cloud snapshot migration) via the use of the AES-256-GCM encryption algorithm.
 Veeam Kasten encryption is always enabled for external data and metadata (more information below), it cannot be disabled.